Instructional Assistant Visa Sponsorship Jobs in Arizona

 Skills, Knowledge and Abilities

-SKILLS are required to perform multiple, highly complex, technical tasks with a need to periodically upgrade skills in order to meet changing job conditions/student health needs.
-Specific skill based competencies required to satisfactorily perform the function of the job include: applying nursing assessment tools, operating standard office equipment including use of personal computers and pertinent software applications; preparing and maintaining accurate records.
+SKILLS are required to perform multiple tasks with a potential need to upgrade skills in order to meet changing job conditions.
+Specific skill based competencies required to satisfactorily perform the functions of the job include: adhering to safety practices; preparing and maintaining accurate records; physical restraint practices.

 Responsibility